bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
+***Version 2.8.6* ** *- TBD*

+- There was an error in the XSD for deleting meetings.
+Added a temporary "double-dip" element to the XML response in order to avoid interfering with current implementations.
+Will delete the "meetingId" element in a later release.

 ***Version 2.8.5* ** *- November 21, 2016*

 - This fixes a longstanding search bug, where excluding (negative) weekdays was ignored.
 This mainly affected the Semantic interface.